pattyoikawa/PEPRMT-Tidal/README.md

 # PEPRMT-Tidal
 PEPRMT-Tidal is a one-dimensional process-based model that predicts gross primary productivity, ecosystem respiration and methane exchange in tidal wetlands at the daily time step.

+If you plan to use the model code or data provided in this repository please cite Oikawa et al. In prep.
 This repo contains all the files needed to run PEPRMT-Tidal, an updated version of the PEPRMT model.
 This model is described in detail in Oikawa et al. In prep.